serverless/serverless/docs/providers/kubeless/cli-reference/deploy.md

 ## Options

 - `--config` or `-c` Name of your configuration file, if other than `serverless.yml|.yaml|.js|.json`.
-- `--verbose` or `-v` Shows all stack events during deployment, and display any Stack Output.
+- `--verbose` Shows all stack events during deployment, and display any Stack Output.
 - `--package` or `-p` The path of a previously packaged deployment to get deployed (skips packaging step).
 - `--function` or `-f` Invoke `deploy function` (see above).
 Convenience shortcut - cannot be used with `--package`.